 The Controller used is Steve Ward’s UD2.0; a DRSSTC takes advantage of what is known as soft switching.
 In order to soft switch IGBTs they must be turned on and off during the time that the sinusoidal current in the primary LC crosses zero.
 When using large brick type IGBTs this can be hard because of the large rise and fall times associated with large IGBTs.
 The solution to this problem is to use a technique call phase lead.
 With phase lead the burden resistor on the feedback current transformer is series with a variable inductor.
 With just a resistor the feedback voltage would be in phase with the primary current, but with an inductor in series the voltage now leads the current in primary by a preset value determined by the setting of the variable inductor.
 As a result the IGBT is turned on slightly before the zero crossing giving the IGBT time to turn on or off.
 This technique allows fast switching of the IGBTs with less switching loses.
 The UD2.0 was developed by Steve Ward, I take no credit in design of the controller or PCB layout.
 Steve Ward's web site

-Steve Caton and my self decided early on that we didn't want to use a duct tube toroid like many other had done on large coils.
+I didn't want to use a duct tube toroid like many others have done on large coils.
 The trick was to build a toroid that looked good but didn't cost a mint!
-So we designed a ring toroid.
-A ring toroid uses the combined surface area of 7 aluminum rings to get the correct amount of capacitance for the design and also a toroid that doesn't look like a bunch of duct work that you would find in your attic.
+So I designed a ring toroid which uses the combined surface area of 7 aluminum rings to get the correct amount of capacitance for the design.
+This design doesn't look like a bunch of duct work that you would find in your attic!

 Construction of the toroids was also a fun task and was relatively simple.
-We first started with the dimensions of the overall toroid.
-After that we worked out the diameter of all 7 rings on paper.
-We worked out the circumference of the rings givings us the amount of aluminum pipe we needed to buy.
-During winder break of 2010 Steve Caton drove up to my house to build the toroids with me.
-We purchased the T6 2024 1" OD 1/16 wall aluminum pipe from a local metal warehouse in town and the HDPE sheet from tapplastics.com.
+I started with the dimensions of the overall toroid, then worked out the diameter of all 7 rings on paper.
+Working out the circumference of the rings gave me the amount of aluminum pipe I needed to buy.
+I built the toroid during winter 2010 with T6 2024 1" OD 1/16 wall aluminum pipe, from a local metal warehouse, and the HDPE sheet from tapplastics.com.

-We cut the HDPE into circles and added notches for each of the rings to snap into.
-We also purchased a tube bender from harbor freight tools to bend the pipe into rings.
-We bent the pipe at a slightly tighter circumference that the real ring so that when a peace of PVC was inserted into the ends of the pipe the ring snapped together and held it's shape.
+I cut the HDPE in circles and added notches for each of the rings to snap into.
+I also purchased a tube bender from Harbor Freight tools to bend the pipe into rings.
+The pipe was bent at a slightly tighter circumference than the real ring, so that when a piece of PVC was inserted into the ends of the pipe the ring snapped together and held its shape.

-The toroids took about 3 days to make and cost about $250 each.
+The toroids took about 3 days to construct.

 Primary and Base

-The primary and base assembly were also constructed during winder break of 2010.
-The primary is made with 3/8" lexan sheet for the primary supports and 3/8" copper tube for the primary it's self.
-During operation under peak current of <1KA the primary is run air cooled.
-But for primary currents >1.5KA the primary can be water cooled.
-Steve also found some great big red casters for base!
-They make it really easy for the coil to be push around.
-The primary spacing is 1/4 from the outside wall of each tube (not from center to center).
+The primary and base assembly were also constructed during winter of 2010.
+The primary is made with 3/8" lexan sheet for the primary supports and 3/8" copper tube for the primary itself.
+During operation under peak current of <1KA, the primary is run air-cooled.
+But for primary currents >1.5KA, the primary can be water cooled.
+The casters for the base make it really easy for the coil to be push around.
+The primary spacing is 1/4" from the outside wall of each tube (not from center to center).

 H bridge and MMC

 The H bridge and MMC are two of the most complex parts in this build, especially the H bridge.
-The bridge was constructed with CM600HA-24H IGBTs and uses gate drive transformer drive.
-Most gate drivers for bricks this size would never use GDT, but because this is a pulsed system and we used large high permeability cores for the GDT this system is extremely simplified and reliable.
-The bridge is also the heaviest part in the base topping out at a whopping 40lb.
+The bridge was constructed with CM600HA-24H IGBT's and uses gate-drive transformer drive.
+Most gate drivers for bricks this size would never use GDT, but because this is a pulsed system which uses large, high-permeability cores for the GDT, this system is extremely simplified and reliable.
+The bridge is also the heaviest part in the base, topping out at a whopping 40 lb.

-The MMC was not to bad to construct is uses 7 caps in series to obtain the correct voltage rating and 4 strings of 7 caps to get the correct capacitance rating.
-The MMC is cased in a lexan enclosed case with some fancy LED fans. (the fans are really only for show hehe).
-The wiring off of the bridge and MMC is 2 AWG welding cable (two parallel cables).
+The MMC was relatively easy to construct and uses 7 caps in series to obtain the correct voltage rating and 4 strings of 7 caps to get the correct capacitance rating.
+The MMC is in a lexan-enclosed case with some fancy LED fans (the fans are really only for show).
+The wiring off the bridge and MMC is 2 AWG welding cable (two parallel cables).

 Twin System and Faraday Suit

-We have also build a Faraday suit made from chain mail that allows a person to get hit by the lightning.
+A Faraday suit was consturcted from chain mail that allows a person to get hit by the lightning.
 This suit has been very successful.
 The twin system is still being tested.
 We play music on the coils and do other fun stuff as well.
 This project will also continue to be updated well into the future.

 Here is the system in action